kiwisigma/osticket-prereqs/README.md

 <p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Azure VM Creation"/>
 </p>

+-to run osTIcket we are going to need a host system,
+I have decided to use Microsoft Azure as my cloud hosting service for a client to run osTicket on. to get setup create a Microsoft Azure account and select the free subscription provided.
+Then, follow these steps..

 1. Log in to the [Microsoft Azure Portal](https://portal.azure.com).
 2. Click **Create a resource** → **Virtual machine**.